SamuelEarl/rust-notes/notes/OPTION.md

 })
 ```

+## Leptos example

-Here's another example used in Leptos that shows how to define default values and how to use those default values:
+Here's another example used in Leptos that shows how to define default values and how to use both custom value and default values:

 ```rust
 #[derive(Clone, Debug)]